L13/vscode-projects/README.md

 * `Open in current Window` - Opens the selected file or folder in the current VS Code Window.
 * `Open in new Window` - Opens the selected file or folder in a new VS Code Window.

+> This extension is part of the [L13 Extension Pack](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-extension-pack).